 It's not required, but it could be worth the money: let's learn more about gap insurance.

 Let’s say you bought a 2018 SUV worth $30,000 and took out a loan to pay for it.
 Because of the rate at which vehicle values depreciate, your SUV will be worth significantly less than the $30K you paid for it as soon as you drive it off the lot.
 If you were to total your car soon after purchase, your car insurance company will only pay what that vehicle would be worth now — usually much less than the value of your loan.
-So, you would need to make car payments on a vehicle that was deemed a total loss.
-Gap insurance would cover the difference between the value of your loan and the value of your car.
+So, you would still have to make car payments on a vehicle that was deemed a total loss.
+Gap insurance would cover the difference between the value of your auto loan and the value of your car.

 *Bear in mind, maintaining comprehensive and collision coverages is usually required to carry gap insurance coverage.